ssherar/dissblog/_posts/2015-03-06-iteration-1---summary.md

 title: "Iteration 1 - summary"
 ---

-It's been a while since I've updated this blog, so let's get down to what's happened!
+It's been a while since I've updated this blog (nearly 2 weeks!), so let's get down to what's happened... :)

 ## Swift 1.2

 My last blog post was around XCode 6.3 and Swift 1.2.
 Since then, Apple has released a new beta version of XCode 6.3b2.
-This was a mostly welcomed release, bar a couple of legacy issues I have with Apple in general
+This was a mostly welcomed release, bar a couple of legacy issues I have with Apple in general.

-Take for example this code in Swift 1.2 beta 1 and below
+Take for example this code in Swift 1.2 beta 1 and below:

 ```swift
 let splitString : [String] = split(formedString, { $0 == "." })